Title: A Jellium Pseudopotential Generator for Modelling the Plasmonic Response of Complex-shaped Nanostructures.

 When: Tuesday, February 13, (2018), 12:00.

-Place: Department of Theoretical Condensed Matter Physics, Faculty of Science, Module 5, Seminar Room (5th Floor).
+Place: Department of Theoretical Condensed Matter Physics, Faculty of Sciences, Module 5, Seminar Room (5th Floor).

 Speaker: Lorenzo Stella, Atomistic Simulation Centre School of Mathematics and Physics and School of Chemistry and Chemical Engineering Queen’s University Belfast.